MCX Crude Oil Intraday Trading Strategy: The Professional Blueprint for the US Session

 - Profit/Loss Per Tick: ₹10 per lot

-Crude oil routinely moves 50 to 100 points in a single session.
-If you are holding 1 Mega lot, a 50-point move against you translates to a ₹5,000 loss.
-If you do not have the psychological fortitude or the account capital to withstand such drawdowns, you must trade the Mini contract.
+Crude oil is a "high-beta" commodity, routinely moving 100 to 150 points in a single evening session.
+If you are holding just one Mega lot, a 50-point move against your position translates to a ₹5,000 loss.
+If you do not have the psychological fortitude or the account capital to withstand such drawdowns, you must trade the Mini contract until you find consistency.

-The regulatory framework in India has tightened significantly.
-The era of 20x intraday leverage provided by brokers is dead.
+The regulatory framework in India has tightened significantly over the last 24 months.
+The era of 20x intraday leverage provided by brokers like Zerodha or Angel One is officially dead.
 Today, trading MCX Crude Oil requires strict SPAN and Exposure margins mandated by SEBI.

-The Danger of Over-leveraging: Just because your broker allows you to buy 5 lots with your ₹6 Lakh capital does not mean you should.
-A sudden geopolitical news spike could trigger a 100-point slide.
-On 5 lots, that is a ₹50,000 loss—nearly 10% of your account wiped out instantly.
+Just because your broker allows you to buy 5 lots with your ₹8 Lakh capital does not mean you should.
+A sudden geopolitical news spike—common in oil-producing regions—could trigger a 100-point slide in seconds.
+On 5 lots, that is a ₹50,000 loss—nearly 7% of your entire account wiped out instantly.
+One bad night can set you back six months.

-Crude oil is a global commodity priced in US Dollars (WTI Crude).
-While the MCX market opens at 9:00 AM IST, the morning session is usually characterized by low volume, tight ranges, and algorithmic chop.
-The real money is made in the evening.
+Crude oil is a global commodity priced in US Dollars (WTI Crude on NYMEX).
+While the MCX market in India opens at 9:00 AM IST, the morning session is usually characterized by low volume, tight ranges, and algorithmic "stop-loss hunting" chop.
+The real trend-following moves happen in the evening.

 The Golden Window (6:30 PM to 10:30 PM IST):

-As the US markets open, institutional liquidity floods the NYMEX exchange.
+As the US markets open, institutional liquidity from New York and London floods the NYMEX exchange.
 This volume immediately mirrors onto the MCX.
-Breakouts that occur during this window have a significantly higher probability of following through.
-If crude oil breaks a key daily support level at 7:15 PM, it is highly likely to trend in that direction for the next two hours.
+Breakouts that occur during this window have a significantly higher probability of success.
+If crude oil breaks a key daily resistance level at 7:15 PM, it is highly likely to trend in that direction for the next two to three hours.

-Every Wednesday at 8:00 PM IST (or 8:30 PM depending on DST), the US Energy Information Administration (EIA) releases its Crude Oil Inventories report.
-This single data point is the most volatile recurring event in the commodity market.
+Every Wednesday at 8:00 PM IST (or 8:30 PM depending on US Daylight Saving Time), the US Energy Information Administration (EIA) releases its Crude Oil Inventories report.
+This single data point is the most volatile recurring event in the global commodity market.

-- The Setup: From 7:00 PM to 8:00 PM, crude oil often consolidates into a tight 15-20 point range as institutions wait for the data.
-Mark the high and low of this 1-hour consolidation box.
+From 7:00 PM to 8:00 PM, price often consolidates into a tight 15-20 point range as big players wait for the data.
+Using a 5-minute chart, mark the highest high and the lowest low of this 1-hour "consolidation box."

-- The Trigger: At exactly 8:00 PM, the data drops.
+At exactly 8:00 PM, the data drops.
 Do not predict the data.
-Wait for a 5-minute candle to close definitively outside the consolidation box.
+It doesn't matter if inventories increased or decreased; what matters is the market's reaction.
+Wait for a 5-minute candle to close definitively outside your consolidation box.

-- The Execution: If the 5-minute candle closes above the box, enter long.
-If it closes below, enter short.
-Place your stop loss just inside the opposite edge of the box.
+If a 5-minute candle closes above the box, go long.
+If it closes below, go short.
+Place your protective stop loss at the opposite edge of the box.
+The goal is to capture a 1:2 or 1:3 Risk-to-Reward ratio.

-Commodity trading incurs significant statutory charges.
-Every trade attracts CTT (Commodity Transaction Tax), exchange transaction charges, GST, and stamp duty.
-If you over-trade or "scalp" for 2-3 points, you will find that by the end of the month, you have made a gross profit, but your net PnL is negative due to taxes.
+Commodity trading in India is not cheap.
+Every single trade attracts CTT (Commodity Transaction Tax), exchange transaction charges, SEBI fees, GST, and stamp duty.
+If you over-trade or try to "scalp" for a tiny 2-3 point profit, you will find that at the end of the month, you have made a "Gross Profit," but your "Net PnL" is negative after taxes.

-To understand exactly how much a trade will cost you before you place it, use our Brokerage & STT Calculator.
-It will show you the exact "Break-even Points" you need to cover the exchange and government fees.
-If you are using a bank-based full-service broker, switch immediately.
-Use our Brokerage Comparison Tool to see how percentage-based brokerage will destroy your compounding edge over a 10-year period.
+To see exactly how much a trade costs you before you execute, use our Brokerage & STT Calculator.
+It will show you the exact "Break-even Points" needed to cover the government's share.
+If you are still using a bank-based full-service broker, use our Brokerage Comparison Tool to see how much wealth you are losing over time.

-Disclaimer: Commodity derivatives are leveraged instruments that carry a high degree of risk.
+Disclaimer: Commodity derivatives are highly leveraged financial instruments that carry a significant risk of capital loss.
 You could lose more than your initial margin deposit.
-The strategies discussed are for educational purposes only and do not constitute financial advice.
-Always consult a SEBI-registered advisor before trading.
+The strategies discussed in this guide are for educational purposes only and do not constitute financial advice.
+Always consult a SEBI-registered investment advisor before deploying capital in the markets.
+FinanceChk assumes no responsibility for trading losses.